gabrielwere/encryption/atbash-cipher/README.md

 Atbash encryption algorithm in Go.<br>
 The algorithm assumes characters being encrypted are part of the English alphabet i.e (A-Z)(a-z).<br>
-Since it is an affine cipher,the encryption function can also be used for decryption.
+Since it is an affine cipher that has one alphabet,the encryption function can also be used for decryption.

 ###### Example